saintaardvark/va7unx.space/content/posts/what-happened-in-december-2023.md

 ## Climate emergency

-- Still trying to book a meeting with my MLA; this has taken longer than expected.
+- Still trying to book a meeting with [my MLA][17]; this has taken longer than expected.
+But I was able to meet her, along with [my federal MP][16], briefly at a Christmas community event & talk about climate action, so there's that.

 - Switched retirement investments away from TD due to [their refusal to take climate change seriously][1].

+- Attended the [Vancouver climate march][18] in September.

+- Emailed New Westminster City Council about [following Nanaimo's example and banning new natural gas hookups][19]; got reply from 2 councillors (both in favour) and the mayor (in favour, though wants to see how this can be worked into current city policy).
+In general, I'm very happy with how our current mayor & council are handling this...though I'd like to see more serious engagement from the New West Progressives, who seem more focused on scoring points than actually getting anything done (whether about climate or anything else).

+- Submissions to the BC government against the Ksi Lisims LNG project.

 - Attended [a protest][14] against fracking at [the BC NDP convention in Victoria][15].
-[This is the best explanation I've found][13] of what happened with the failed resolution to come out against fracking.
+[This is the best explanation I've found][13] of what happened with the failed resolution against fracking in the convention.

 ## Learning